tumblr/policy/terms-of-service.md

   understand that through your use of the Services you consent to the collection and use (as set forth in the Privacy Policy) of this information.

-6. Content and Subscriber Content
+6. Content and Intellectual Property Rights

   Definitions:

-  "Content is the stuff we make available; Subscriber Content is your stuff."
+  "Content meants text, pctures and other stuff; Subscriber Content is your stuff."

-    For purposes of this Agreement: (1) the term "Content" means a creative expression and includes, without limitation, video, audio, photographs, images, illustrations, animations, logos, tools, written posts, replies, and comments, information, data, text, software, scripts, executable files, graphics, and interactive features, any of which may be generated, provided, or otherwise made accessible on or through the Services; (2) the term "Subscriber Content" is all Content that is posted or otherwise provided or transferred to the Services by a Subscriber (including, without limitation, by you); and Content also includes, without limitation, all Subscriber Content.
+    For purposes of this Agreement: (1) the term "Content" means any work of authorship and includes, without limitation, video, audio, photographs, images, illustrations, animations, logos, tools, written posts, replies, and comments, information, data, text, software, scripts, executable files, graphics, and interactive features; (2) the term "Subscriber Content" is all Content made available through user social networking accounts (such as a Facebook or Twitter account) that registered users of the Services link to their Accounts, such as pictures and Tweets.

   Ownership:

-  "You own anything that you upload or share with us, and we own our stuff."
+  "You own your stuff, and we own our stuff."

-    Subscribers retain ownership of all intellectual property rights in their Subscriber Content, and ThinkUp and/or third parties retain ownership of all intellectual property rights in all Content other than Subscriber Content.
+    As between you and ThinkUp, you retain ownership of all intellectual property rights in your Subscriber Content, and ThinkUp and/or its licensors retain ownership of all intellectual property rights in the Services and all Content made available through the Services other than your Subscriber Content.
+You agree not to sell, license, distribute, copy, modify, publicly perform or display, transmit, publish, edit, adapt, create derivative works from, or otherwise make unauthorized use of the Services of any Content made available through the Services (other than your Subscriber Content).

-  Content License to You:
+  Content License from You:

-  "You can use our content within the context of using ThinkUp."
+  "You allow us to use your content in the context of using running our services and operating our business."

-    As a Subscriber of the Services, ThinkUp grants you a worldwide, non-exclusive, non-sublicensable, and non-transferable license to
-    download, store, view, display, perform, redistribute, and create derivative works of Content solely in connection with your use of, and in accordance with the functionality and restrictions of, the Services (including, without limitation, Paid Services, as defined below).
+    As a Subscriber of the Services, you grant to ThinkUp a worldwide, non-exclusive, royalty-free, full-paid, irrevocable (other than a termination of this Agreement), transferable right and license to download, copy, store, view, display, perform, and analyze the Subscriber Content for (1) purposes of operating and providing the Services (including, without limitation, for purposes of making available Subscriber Content at your ThinkUp URL) and (2) ThinkUp's internal business purposes, including without limitation for analyzing usage of and improving its Services.

+  Subscriber Content:

+  "You have the right to let us use your content.
+We don’t warrant other user’s content."

+    You represent and warrant that you either own your Subscriber Content or have all necessary rights, licenses and consents relating thereto in order to grant ThinkUp the license rights granted herein without infringement or violation of the rights of any third party.
+You agree that your Subscriber Content will not: (i) include material that is not authorized by the copyright owner, protected by trade secret or otherwise subject to third party proprietary rights, including privacy and publicity rights, unless you are the owner of such rights or have permission from their rightful owner to post and sell the material and to grant ThinkUp all of the license rights granted herein; (ii) include falsehoods or misrepresentations that could damage ThinkUp or any third party; (iii) include material that is unlawful, defamatory, libelous, threatening, pornographic, harassing,
+    hateful, racially or ethnically offensive or encourages conduct that would be considered a criminal offense, give rise to civil liability, violate any law or is otherwise inappropriate.
+ThinkUp does not endorse any Subscriber Content or any opinion, recommendation, or advice expressed therein, and ThinkUp expressly disclaims any and all liability in connection with Subscriber Content.
+If notified by a user or a content owner of any Subscriber Content that allegedly does not conform to this Agreement, ThinkUp may investigate the allegation and determine in good faith and in its sole discretion whether to remove the Subscriber Content from the Services, which it reserves the right to do at any time.
+    Additionally, ThinkUp may, at any time, remove from the Services any Subscriber Content that in the sole judgment of ThinkUp violates this Agreement.

   Termination and Deletion: